Dont-Care-Didnt-Ask/unsupervised-learning-of-aging-principles/README.md

 The approach belongs to the class of unsupervised learning algorithms because it does not require labels associated with age, mortality, and morbidity.
 The authors create a deep neural network composed of denoising auto-encoder, whose function is to perform dimensionality reduction, and of auto-regressor, which models the stochastic dynamics of the dFI. dFI is an output of the model but, at the same time, not the result of prediction of any label.

 ## Credits
-This text was prepared by

-Mikhail Seleznyov
-Mikhail Zybin
-Nikolay Kotoyants
+The report text: Mikhail Zybin, Mikhail Seleznyov.

+Reproducing results: Nikolay Kotoyants, Mikhail Seleznyov.

 ## References